 5. Marriott Reforma

-The hotel is, overall, a little dated, so the Hilton is the better choice in the area and if you are looking for the best a Marriott in Mexico City with a club lounge, you would do better picking the JW.
-It is worth noting that this hotel is near the Zona Rosa which is known to be a high crime area so take care if you choose this hotel as your base.
+Overall, the hotel is a little dated, so the Hilton is the better choice in the area, and if you are looking for the best Marriott in Mexico City with a club lounge, you would do better picking the JW.
+It is worth noting that this hotel is near the Zona Rosa, which is known to be a high crime area, so take care if you choose this hotel as your base.

 7. Sheraton Mexico City Maria Isabel Hotel

-Within the hotel, there are a variety of restaurants, a lobby bar, a heated outdoor pool, and a fitness center with adjoining sauna.
+There are various restaurants within the hotel, a lobby bar, a heated outdoor pool, and a fitness center with an adjoining sauna.
 When relaxation calls, slip back to your stylish room or suite, offering cityscape views and Sheraton Signature Sleep Experience beds.
 The bathroom is small but nice.
-It is well lit and stocked with the standard Bliss Sheraton toiletries.
-Club floors are higher up and there are great views from the higher rooms.
+It is well-lit and stocked with the standard Bliss Sheraton toiletries.
+Club floors are higher up, and there are great views from the higher rooms.
 We recommend requesting a room facing the Angel.

 The Executive Lounge is on the 18th floor and is large with a sweeping view.
-They serve an excellent breakfast (6:30 to 11:30 am) with smoked salmon, cold cuts, cheese, fresh fruit, hot eggs, sausage, bacon, and assorted juices.
-There is free coffee and juice and soft drinks throughout the day.
+They serve an excellent breakfast with smoked salmon, cold cuts, cheese, fresh fruit, hot eggs, sausage, bacon, and assorted juices.
+There is free coffee and juice, and soft drinks throughout the day.
 In the evening, they serve hot and cold canapes along with one complimentary beer, wine, or cocktail per person.